thejh/node-relax/README.md

     db.alter(id, function modify(doc){}, function done(err){})

 This method fetches the specified document, calls the `modify` callback on it and stores the result of that callback.
-If an error occurs, it repeats this process, which means that it re-fetches the document, calls the `modify` callback on it again and tries to store it again.
-It fails after ten non-conflict errors.
+If an error occurs, it waits, repeats this process, which means that it re-fetches the document, calls the `modify` callback on it again and tries to store it again.
+It fails after ten errors (conflicts don't count).